ietf-wg-dnsop/draft-ietf-dnsop-structured-dns-error/draft-ietf-dnsop-structured-dns-error.md

 information for IT staff.
 : Whether the information provided in the "j" name is meaningful or considered as garbage data (including empty values) is local to each IT teams.
 Returning garbage data would indicate that a DNS server is misbehaving.
-Note also that that the provided justification is useful for cross-validation with another DNS server.
+Note also that the provided justification is useful for cross-validation with another DNS server.
 : This field is mandatory.